CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 > * `rename <id> <new name>` - give a new name to the task identified by <id>.
 The <id> must be a positive number and be in the most recent to-do list displayed.

 Type `rename 1 complete peer review on TEAMMATES for 2101`.
+Note the task original name as its id change after it has been renamed.
 #### Result
-The task with index 1 is renamed to `complete peer review on TEAMMATES for 2101`.
+The original task with id 1 is renamed to `complete peer review on TEAMMATES for 2101`.
 Also, it is highlighted in purple borders.

 ## (Re)schedule
 To reschedule a task, you have to start your command with the keyword `schedule`.